Very Good

 How does Rocky Mountain School of Expeditionary Learning rank in CO?

-Rocky Mountain School of Expeditionary Learning is ranked #1047 out of 1,815 schools in CO.
+Rocky Mountain School of Expeditionary Learning ranks #439 of 1,815 schools in CO.

 What is Rocky Mountain School of Expeditionary Learning's MySchoolScout rating?

-Rocky Mountain School of Expeditionary Learning has a composite rating of 6.0 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Rocky Mountain School of Expeditionary Learning has a current MySchoolScout rating of 7.6 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Rocky Mountain School of Expeditionary Learning?